Miller's line

 Miller's line was a passenger railway line in Russia from 1873 to 1886, run by the Finnish State Railways.
-The line ran from Beloostrov to Sestroretsk, and was the site of the world's first functional electric railway.
+The line ran from Beloostrov to Sestroretsk, and was used for electrical tests in the 1870s.

 Organisation

 The private organisation Societies of the Sestroretsk Railway was established to control the railway, headed by Collegiate Assessor Moritz von-Dezen and Titular counsellor Michael Ivanovich Miller.
 It had been built for the military as the Sestroretsk spur line.